auggiemarignier/GreatCirclePaths/README.md

 # Great Circle Path
-A simple script to find [Healpix](https://healpy.readthedocs.io/en/latest/index.html) pixels along great circle paths.
+A simple script to find pixels along great circle paths.
+Supports [Healpix](https://healpy.readthedocs.io/en/latest/index.html) and [MW](https://arxiv.org/abs/1110.6298#:~:text=The%20fundamental%20property%20of%20any,(L%5E2)%20samples.)

 ## Installation
-All dependencies mamaged by [poetry](https://python-poetry.org/)
+All dependencies managed by [poetry](https://python-poetry.org/)
 ```
 cd GreatCirclePaths
 poetry install
 source .venv/bin/activate
 ```
 Note for the last line, the location of the environment (in this case `.venv`) will depend on your poetry configuration.
+If you prefer to use `pip` the main dependecies are [healpy](https://pypi.org/project/healpy/) and [pyssht](https://pypi.org/project/pyssht/).

 Test the code with
 ```